timfulker/musobuddy/AUTHENTICATION_FILES_FOR_EXTERNAL_REVIEW.md

 api/auth/user:1  Failed to load resource: the server responded with a status of 401 () 🔍 Auth check response: 401
 ❌ User not authenticated
-🔍 No token provided in request (repeated 100+ times)
+api/auth/verify-phone:1  Failed to load resource: the server responded with a status of 400 () 🔍 No token provided in request (repeated 100+ times)
 ```

+## SMS Verification Issues
+- Phone verification endpoint returning 400 errors
+- Regular users cannot complete login due to SMS verification failures
+- Admin users should bypass SMS verification entirely
+- Twilio integration may have credential or configuration issues

 ## Authentication Flow Attempts
 1. Session-based (original) - Failed due to domain forwarding